urbit/docs/reference/vane-apis/behn.md

 ```hoon
 [%wake %behn-crud-no-timer tag error]
 ```

+#### Example

+The most common error that occurs is when Behn tries to `%wake` up a program that has crashed.
+When this happens the entire event (i.e. sequence of `move`s) that led up to the `%wake` is thrown away, and Vere then causes the kernel to `pass` Behn a `%crud` `task` containing the stack trace.

 ### `%drip`

 `%drip` allows one to delay `gift`s until a timer set for `now` fires.